 I teach courses in introductory, developmental, social, and forensic psychology as well as research methods and design.
 I also regularly supervise two to three honours students each year.

 I am interested in the intersection between psychology and law.
 More specifically, I am interested in children’s understanding of the correctional system, their abilities to serve as witnesses when they are victimized or see a crime, adult perceptions of child witnesses, and internet related crimes against children and adults.
-My most recent projects have included assessing the influence that parents have on children’s memory for crime and adults’ ability to determine the veracity of children’s coached statements about an event.
-Other research interests include: the onset and nature of infantile amnesia, perceptions of young offenders, and seniors’ eyewitness memory.
+More recently, I have also begun to assess the perceptions and abilities of older (aged 65+) witnesses and victims of crime.
+My most recent projects have included assessing the influence that parents have on children’s memory for crime, adults’ ability to determine the veracity of children’s coached statements about an event, and the reasons why older people fail to disclose maltreatment.
+Other research interests include: the onset and nature of infantile amnesia and perceptions of young offenders.
 I have a variety of ongoing research projects happening on a continual basis.
 Students who are interested in volunteering on various projects should contact me directly.

 Warren, K. L., & Peterson, C. (2014).
 Exploring parent-child discussions of crime and their influence on children’s recall.
 Behavioral Sciences and the Law, 32, 686-701.

 Recent Honours Supervision

 Kavita Gill: Public perceptions of how older people are treated

 Tara McCarthy: The effects of demand characteristics on the elimination lineup